Asaf Messerer

+Asaf Mikhailovich Messerer (Асаф Михайлович Мессерер; 19 November 1903 – 7 March 1992) was a Russian and Soviet ballet dancer, teacher and choreographer.

+Life

-Asaf Mikhailovich Messerer (Асаф Михайлович Мессерер; 19 November 1903 – 7 March 1992) was a Soviet ballet dancer, teacher and choreographer.
-He was born in Vilnius, Lithuania.
-In 1919 he studied privately with Mikhail Mordkin, until Alexander Gorsky placed him in a class at the Bolshoi Ballet School, from which he graduated in 1921.
+He was born in Vilna (present-day Lithuania).
+In 1919, he studied privately with Mikhail Mordkin, until Alexander Gorsky placed him in a class at the Bolshoi Ballet School, from which he graduated in 1921.
 He then joined the Bolshoi Theatre, where he became one of its most important principal soloists, a position he retired from in 1954.

 Today Messerer is best remembered as a choreographer and an instructor; he was both the choreographer and ballet master for the Bolshoi Theatre.
 His book Classes in Classical Ballet is a thorough study of proper ballet technique and is still used today.

+Personal life

 Messerer was the brother of Sulamith Messerer and Rachel Messerer and the uncle of Maya Plisetskaya, Alexander Plisetski and Azari Plisetski, as well as of Mikhail Messerer.
-He was married to silent film star, Anel Sudakevich (Анель Судакевич).
-They had one son, theatre artist Boris Messerer (Борис Мессерер).
-He won multiple awards from the USSR and Lithuania.
+He was married to silent film star, Anel Sudakevich.
+They had one son, theatre artist Boris Messerer.
+He won multiple awards from the Soviet Union and Lithuania.